MichaelRWolf/confluence-wolfenterprises/hierarchy-reconstruction.md

 # Hierarchy Reconstruction Guide

+⚠️ **WARNING: This approach was NOT selected for the migration.**

+We chose to **preserve** hierarchy as reference metadata instead of reconstructing it.
+See [hierarchy-reference.md](hierarchy-reference.md) for the selected approach.

+**Why reconstruction was rejected:**

+- High maintenance cost (requires ongoing discipline and tooling)
+- Fragile (breaks when files are moved or renamed)
+- Low value (modern search and AI make hierarchy less important)
+- Creates technical debt (dual structures to maintain)

+This document is preserved for reference only, in case reconstruction becomes necessary in the future.

 Rebuilding Confluence Structure From Flat HTML Export
 **Supports Parallel “Flat” and “Hierarchical” Views in Google Drive**